Jaw Clenching & Nervous System Patterns in Los Angeles

 A nervous system that never fully down-regulates

 If the jaw is already being used as a stabilization strategy during the day, it is far more likely to continue that role at night.
+Nighttime clenching is often the continuation of a daytime pattern, not a separate issue.

 Common Contributors to Jaw Clenching We’re Seeing More Often